sauddy/Lognormal-Powerlaw-fit/README.md

 # Lognormal-Powerlaw-fit
-Selecting the best model to fit a distribution with having lognormal and power-law features.
+Selecting the best model to fit a distribution which has a lognormal and/or power-law features.